Home First Time Jobseekers Assistance Act: Your Ultimate Guide

 • anyone planning to work while enrolled in any school, college, university, or learning institution.

-How to avail of the First Time Jobseekers Assistance Act or RA 11261?
+How to Avail of the First Time Jobseekers Assistance Act?

 To avail of the benefits of the First Time Jobseekers Assistance Act, you need to show proof from your barangay that you are seeking employment for the first time.